 - Full year warranty from the date of purchase

 - Difficult to get in touch with customer care

 - Very rigid design that doesn’t bend easily without snapping

 Now that you’ve looked at 10 high-quality examples of the best rope lights available on the current market, what do you need to consider when you start comparing products?
 Not all of these rope lights are the same, and you want something that is going to last for a long time after you hang it up.
 This is where our buyer’s guide comes into play.

 Unlike traditional strings of lights that are exposed to the elements, rope light offers more protection for the fragile bulbs.
 The rope lights use a tube of PVC-type material that encases the bulbs and provides a flexible but durable barrier against things like rain, UV rays, and snow.
 They can have connectors in the tubes themselves that allow you to attach multiple strings together to create longer ropes of light that can extend around your home or garden.

 Picking out thin rope lights will give you more freedom to bend and twist them, but they are also more fragile.
 Thick rope lights are popular for outdoor use because they’re durable.

 Types of Rope Lights

-Generally speaking, the best outdoor rope lights come in three broad categories.
+Generally speaking, rope lights come in three broad categories.
 You can define these different categories by their power source.
 Some have dual power sources.
 The most popular types of rope lights include: